 Funding and Duration of the Program

 The program extends over three years and offers full funding.
-The remuneration during the term corresponds to the tariff level E13 of the TVöD.
+The remuneration during the term corresponds to the salary level E13.

 Application and Further Information

-Up to twelve doctoral positions are available annually.
-DASHH location is Hamburg.
+Numerous doctoral positions are available.
+DASHH is located in Hamburg.
 The program language is English.
 The application phase for new interdisciplinary projects starts in September each year, and the selection process is in February of the following year.

 Following Institutions are Involved at DASHH

 Hamburg University of Technology (TUHH)